|

 This ingenious option allows you skip any hefty queue that might monopolise much of your time at Euro Disney Paris.
 I was a little confused how it worked initially (but then I am easily confused by most things).
 On many of the more significant attractions, there is a special fast track ticket machine and queue (not necessarily in the same place).
 You sometimes have to wander around the edges of a ride to find it, but eventually you should see a machine where you can enter your ticket to receive a special fast track pass for that specific ride.
 The ticket will display a time, usually around an hour from the current time, and with a half-hour window or more, in which it can be used.
 Now I don’t believe you can run around the theme park collecting up lots of these fast-track tickets, and believe I’m right in saying you can only collect a new one once the previous fast track time has come about.
 When the allotted time slot appears, go to your ride, and again you may have to explore the edge of the attraction briefly, but you will eventually find the special fast track queue which will speed things up a great deal.

-Disclaimer: Please note that all views expressed are solely my own based on a day’s visit to Euro Disney, Paris.
+| To visit the official website follow this link – Disneyland Paris Disclaimer: Please note that all views expressed are solely my own based on a day’s visit to Euro Disney, Paris.
 The website and article is in no way supported, endorsed or connected to Walt Disney S.C.A.
-Disney Enterprises Inc. and their subsidiaries and affiliates. |
+Disney Enterprises Inc. and their subsidiaries and affiliates. | |